Mountain Resorts

-Zakopane is probably the best known Polish mountain resort and it’s the winter capital of Poland, hosting many international winter sports events and attracting millions of visitors including social elites from across Europe during the winter months.
+Zakopane is probably the most popular of all mountain resorts in Poland and it’s the winter capital of Poland, hosting many international winter sports events and attracting millions of visitors including social elites from across Europe during the winter months.

 Zakopane is often used as a base before heading off for skiing or hiking in the Tatras, but the centre of Zakopane also has attractions, there are lively shops, cafes, bars and the night life can be interesting.
 Summer time attractions include white river rafting on the Dunajec.

-Szczyrk is further north east in the Beskid Slaski Mountains, and is also an important winter sports resort with over 60 km of ski routes, mountains peaks include easily pronouncable Skrzyczne (1,257 metres) and Klimczok (1,117 metres), Szczyrk is also close to the source of the river Wisla, which then runs over 1000 km right across Poland.
+Szczyrk is also an important winter sports resort with over 60 km of ski routes, mountains peaks include easily pronouncable Skrzyczne (1,257 metres) and Klimczok (1,117 metres), Szczyrk is also close to the source of the river Wisla, which then runs over 1000 km right across Poland.

 Szczawnica is in the Pieniny Mountains, a great base to visit the famous Dunajec River Gorge, and location of health spas specialising in treatment of lung troubles.